 Just remember that you will get one complimentary dip with every pizza.
 To save even more, you could exercise some willpower and ration out the freebie as best you can.

 Who doesn't love garlic bread?
 Nobody.
 And who doesn't love pizza?
 Again, nobody.
 So it's probably not a stretch to say that this is the greatest Domino's hack of them all.

-By adding 'Garlic Spread' as a topping for your base (for free on most pizzas), you can create your very own garlic bread pizza.
+By adding 'Garlic Spread' as a topping for your base (a free topping swap on most pizzas), you can create your very own garlic bread pizza.

 Change your toppings to create a new pizza